Hello once again!

 The National Library Service’s Braille and Audio Reading Download programme has a pretty broad selection of Braille music scores that can be downloaded, read on a Braille display, or embossed.
 Additionally, the Library of Congress hosts a myriad of audio instructional materials from Bill Brown, for playing various instruments.
 Bill Irwin has contributed more than three hundred hours of verbal instructions for learning to play piano and organ, and understanding modern harmony.

 Click here to view a list of current certified music Braille transcribers.
-If you’d like to become certified, click here to learn how to become a certified music Braille transcriber.
+If you’d like to become certified, click here to learn how.

 If you’ve decided to pursue this, you’ll probably want to download this manual from the National Library Service to help you study.